Georgia Wildlife Resources Division

 If you wish to opt out of the immunization record for any reason, you need to fill out this affidavit .

-Day camps registration opens Jan.
-21, 2015!
-Registration deadlines are two weeks prior to the start of the camp provided there are still spaces at camp after the initial deadline.
+Summer camps registration opens Jan.
+25, 2017!
+Registration ends May 15, 2017.
+Registration deadlines will extend to two weeks prior to the start of the camp provided there are still spaces at camp after the initial deadline.

 Full payment and all required forms must be received before your child can be added to the camp roster.
 Please complete all required forms and mail or bring them into the Charlie Elliott Wildlife Center at :